 Once «Customer Name» notifies BPA of a PLVS Event, «Customer Name» may schedule PLVS Energy to serve load during the PLVS Event.
 Each PLVS Event shall last for seven calendar days.

-PLVS Events may be consecutive, provided: (1) «Customer Name» meets the notification requirements for each PLVS event and (2) «Customer Name» still has PLVS Events remaining for the Fiscal Year.
+PLVS Events may be consecutive, provided: (1) «Customer Name» meets the notification requirements for each PLVS Event and (2) «Customer Name» still has PLVS Events remaining for the Fiscal Year.

+BPA shall calculate the number of PLVS Events that «Customer Name» may use each Fiscal Year as follows, rounded to nearest whole number:

+PLVS Events: (6 × JOE Ratio) + 1

+JOE Ratio = Sum of each «Customer Name» Member’s Highest Monthly TRL peak ÷ Highest Monthly P50 JOE Coincidental TRL Peak

+Where:

+“Member’s Highest Peak TRL” means the highest monthly peak amount as stated section 1.1 of Exhibit A for the Member for a given year.

+“Highest Monthly P50 JOE Coincidental Peak” means the highest single forecasted hourly TRL for the JOE in a given Fiscal Year.

-In accordance with «Customer Name»’s PLVS Event Availability, «Customer Name» may use up to six PLVS Events each Fiscal Year but shall not exceed their annual total PLVS Pool amount, as described in section 1.4.8.3 below. «Customer Name» is limited to nine total PLVS vent notices each Fiscal Year.
+In accordance with «Customer Name»’s PLVS Event Availability, «Customer Name» may use up to the number of PLVS Events each Fiscal Year listed in the table below but shall not exceed their annual total PLVS Pool amount, as described in section 1.4.8.3 below. «Customer Name» is limited to the number of PLVS Event notices each Fiscal Year listed in the table below, which shall be three more than the number of PLVS Events as calculated above.

+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with the number of PLVS Events and PLVS Event notices that «Customer Name» may use in each Fiscal Year.

+Drafter’s Note: Leave table blank at contract signing